bennedich/cling-build-windows/README.md

 cmake --build . --config MinSizeRel --target install
 ```
 Now file size of `cling.exe` is down to 58 MB.
-I prefer speed over size so let's not pursue that path any further.
+I will benefit more from speed over size so let's not pursue that path any further.
 Let's see if building with the MSVC generator works as well and what build size we get:
 ```
 cmake